tomfordrumm/image-compressor/README.md

 ## Features
 - Drag and drop or click to upload an image
-- Configure maximum file size and width/height
+- Limit file size with KB/MB selector
+- Optional resize of width/height
 - Preview before and after images
 - Display size information and percentage saved
 - Download the optimized image